markblandford/home/src/assets/articles/why-i-practice-tdd/article.md

 > I don't like writing tests

 I get it, but this is where TDD has helped me.
-I think practicing TDD, makes you better at writing tests and as such, the aversion evaporates.
+I think practising TDD, makes you better at writing tests and as such, the aversion evaporates.
 I actually love writing tests now.

 > TDD is hard

 Now we're getting somewhere.
 I think you're right, at least at first.
 In my experience, this differs between languages and competence too.
-For example, I began practicing TDD in .Net, an OO language.
+For example, I began practising TDD in .Net, an OO language.
 I found the strictness comforting and because of my level of experience at the time, it was easier.

 Then, when I started developing Angular applications, I simply couldn't use TDD as I had been use to.
 I had to adapt.
 I didn't know the language & test framework well enough.
 I struggled with the 'laziness' of the language.
 Likewise, when I develop in Python, I try but I cannot do 'full' Test Driven Development but I try.
 This brings us onto the next section, when to TDD.